tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

-In addition to the normal types available, both Static Python and Mypyc allow typing parameters and other variables as primitive ints like `int8` so you can get the unboxed arithmetic that people tend to expect on first reading of the first code snippet in this post.
+In addition to the normal types available, both Static Python and Mypyc allow typing parameters and other variables as primitive ints like `int8` so you can get the unboxed arithmetic that people tend to expect on first reading of the first code snippet in this post[^finality].

+[^finality]: Implicit here is that these primitive int types are final, which
+    means that annotations like `a: int8` can be trusted.
+There is no subclass of `int8` so we can optimize!

 Other projects take this further.
 The [Mojo](https://www.modular.com/mojo) project, for example, aims to create a much bigger and more visibly different